doquendob/ShoppingIT/docs/migration_plan.md

 ## Executive Summary

-This document outlines the complete plan to restructure the Skills App from a technical layer architecture to a feature-based architecture.
+This document outlines the complete plan to restructure the Talent App from a technical layer architecture to a feature-based architecture.

-**Estimated Duration:** 8 weeks
-**Team Size:** 3-5 developers
+**Estimated Duration:** (We can estimate each phase maybe a meeting works) **Team Size:** 3 developers
 **Risk Level:** Medium (mitigated by incremental approach)

 ## Current State Analysis